cpapdotcom/usx-javascript-style-guide/README.md

     ```

   <a name="whitespace--around-keywords"></a><a name="18.3"></a>
   - [19.3](#whitespace--around-keywords) Place 1 space before the opening parenthesis in control statements (`if`, `while` etc.).
-Place no space between the argument list and the function name in function calls and declarations. eslint: [`keyword-spacing`](http://eslint.org/docs/rules/keyword-spacing.html) jscs: [`requireSpaceAfterKeywords`](http://jscs.info/rule/requireSpaceAfterKeywords)
+Place 1 space between the argument list and the function name in function declarations.
+Place no space between the argument list and the function name in function calls eslint: [`keyword-spacing`](http://eslint.org/docs/rules/keyword-spacing.html) jscs: [`requireSpaceAfterKeywords`](http://jscs.info/rule/requireSpaceAfterKeywords)

+    > Why?
+Consistency is good, and the syntax is easier to read

     ```javascript
     // bad